ivanajovanovic/UQEF-Dynamic/README.md

 bash set_up_conda_env.sh
 ```

+## Usage

+The framework is typically used through the scientific pipelines, with the main entry point being `uq_simulation_uqsim.py`.
+The workflow generally involves:

+1. Defining a configuration file
+2. Selecting a model and UQ method
+3. Running the simulation
+4. Post-processing and analyzing the results

 ## How to Run the Code/Simulation

 The UQEF-Dynamic framework is primarily used through the scientific pipelines, with the main entry point being `uqef_dynamic/scientific_pipelines/uq_simulation_uqsim.py`.
+The `uqef_dynamic/scientific_pipelines/` subdirectory contains workflows for other different types of scientific simulations.

 ### Basic Usage